France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Start off your first day in Luxembourg City right by having a VBT representative greet you at the airport.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-Then, walk to the Saturday morning local market, to the lively Place St. Louis, and to Place Saint-Jacques, where there’ll be time to shop or explore.
-After lunch on your own, rejoin your local city guide and walk to your barge’s mooring point.
+Then, stroll to the local market, the lively Place St. Louis, and Place Saint-Jacques, where you’ll have time to shop or explore.
+After lunch on your own, rejoin your local city guide for a walk to your barge’s mooring point.

 After meeting the crew and your VBT trip leaders, settle in before participating in a bike safety session while cruising to Richemont.
-Here, you disembark for a bike-fitting and a short warm-up ride.
-Reunite with the barge at its new mooring point and have time to change before gathering for a welcome drink, the perfect opportunity to raise a glass to the most rewarding way to bike Europe!
+Here, disembark for a bike fitting and a short warm-up ride.
+Reunite with the barge at its new mooring point, then take time to refresh before gathering for a welcome drink—the perfect opportunity to toast the most rewarding way to bike Europe!
 Enjoy dinner on board.
-Tonight, the barge moors in the quiet countryside, just outside the city of Thionville.
+Tonight, the barge moors in the quiet countryside, just outside Thionville.

 Today's Ride Choices